The Sea Wall (novel): Summary

 In the south of French Indochina, in 1931, a widow is living with her two children, Joseph and Suzanne (19/20 and 16/17 years old).
 Their isolated and uncultivable concession is located in the marsh plain of Ram (Prey-Nop, Sihanoukville Province).
 Their living conditions are deplorable: they are often forced to eat wading birds, the mother had saved for 15 years to be awarded the concession, which is uncultivable, with her crops being destroyed each year by inundations from the sea (despite the dam-building of the family).
 The mother, disillusioned after seeing her dams destroyed by the invincible Pacific (in fact the China Sea) and harassed by a corrupt administration, begins to sink into madness.

 The story opens with the death of their old horse, bought a few days earlier.
 This death leads to a visit to the city of Ram, where they meet Monsieur Jo, a young and wealthy planter.
 He wears a huge diamond on his finger, and, in spite of the ugliness of his face, the mother forms the wish that he marry her daughter.
 Monsieur Jo, fascinated by Suzanne, comes each day to the bungalow.
 The mother monitors their interviews to prevent physical contact, leaving marriage as the sole solution for the satisfaction of his desire.

-Monsieur Jo gets caught up in the game, trying to buy Suzanne by offering her cosmetics, a dress to see her naked, he offers her a phonograph.
+Monsieur Jo gets caught up in the game, trying to buy Suzanne to see her naked by offering her cosmetics, a dress, and a phonograph.
 Faced with an ultimatum of the mother, he offers Suzanne a diamond.
-This gift marks the end of Monsieur Jo's relationship with the family, who later discovers that the ring is not as valuable as they thought because of a flaw.
+This gift marks the end of Monsieur Jo's relationship with the family, which later discovers that the ring is not as valuable as they thought because of a flaw.
 This discovery is the despair of the mother who wants to sell the diamond for its supposed value.

 Finally, Joseph, Suzanne's brother, meets a young woman who agrees to buy the diamond for more than it is worth but then returns it.
 The condition of the mother worsens.
 Increasingly weaker, she finally agrees to resell the diamond at its true value.
 Joseph ends up leaving the house with the young woman, and Suzanne is about to leave too when the mother dies.
 Joseph returns one last time and, with the servants, the children bury the mother on the concession.
 To take revenge on the administration, Joseph entrusts his guns to the locals so that, following the wish of the mother, they can kill the cadastral employees responsible for their troubles.
 Suzanne, meanwhile, has lost her virginity to a planter neighbor's son, whom she does not plan to marry, and goes off on her own.

 This novel offers the story of Indochinese disillusion and is autobiographical in inspiration.